Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Results and discussion

 To get detailed insight into the anomalous behavior of Raman modes, the renormalization of phonon frequency with normalized magnetic moment has been plotted in Fig.~\ref{raman5}(a).
-Usually, the deviation of phonon mode from the anharmonic model can be explained by the spin-spin correlation function in magnetic oxides \cite{int_28}.
+Usually for magnetic oxide, the deviation of phonon mode from the anharmonic model can be explained by the spin-spin correlation function in magnetic oxides \cite{int_28}.

-where $\omega(T)$ is the normalized phonon frequency due to SPC, $\omega_{anh}$ is the phonon frequency in the absence of SPC, $S_i$ and $S_j$ are nearest neighbor spins at $i^{th}$ and $j^{th}$ sites, respectively. $\lambda$ denotes the strength of spin-phonon coupling. $\Delta \omega$ is obtained by taking the difference between calculated and observed phonon frequencies.
-According to mean-field theory, the spin-spin correlation function can be connected to magnetization by the equation $\Delta \omega_{SPC} \approx$ $(M(T)/M_{max})^2$, where $M(T)$ and $M_{max}$ are the magnetization at T and saturation magnetization approximated to T= 0 K, respectively.
-Therefore, by considering the four nearest neighbors for each B site cation, $\Delta \omega_{SPC}$ can be written as follows \cite{RD_17}:
+where $\omega(T)$ is the renormalized phonon frequency due to SPC, $\omega_{anh}$ is the phonon frequency in the absence of SPC, $S_i$ and $S_j$ are nearest neighbor spins at $i^{th}$ and $j^{th}$ sites and $\langle {\bf{S_i} \cdot S_j} \rangle$ is the statistical average of the spin pair correlation function, respectively. $\lambda$ denotes the strength of spin-phonon coupling. $\Delta \omega$ is obtained by taking the difference between calculated and observed phonon frequencies.
+According to mean-field theory, the spin-spin correlation function can be connected to magnetization by the equation $\Delta \omega_{SPC} \approx$ $(M(T)/M_{max})^2$, where $M(T)$ and $M_{max}$ are the magnetization at T and maximum magnetization, respectively.
+Therefore, by considering the four nearest neighbors for each B site cation, $\Delta\Omega_{SPC}$ can be written as follows \cite{RD_17}: